tvtwocom/contracts/README.md

 ## current questions
 * How do participants come into possession of tokens?
 Do they buy them somewhere?
 * Is a crowdsale needed?
 If yes, what do these tokens do?
 Are they the same ones used for payments?

+## how to run
+Main things that will matter for now is testing.
+This can be done with `yarn test`.
+Migrations to a test network can be done if running your own node.
+Once when a node is running on port 8545, you can run: `truffle migrate --network <KOVAN|ROPSTEN|RINKEBY>` replace network with network you are using (lowercase)

+other useful commands:

+compile smart contracts: `yarn build` clear build and rebuild: `yarn clean:contracts` clear install and reinstall dependencies: `yarn clean:install` lint smart contracts: `yarn lint:contracts` lint smart contract tests: `yarn lint:js`